 Start Your Journey to Becoming a Genetics Nurse Today

-Healthcare is one of the most important industries in the world, and the people who work in the profession are well respected.
-Not many people have the knowledge, training, or capability to do such complex research, and to compellingly communicate this research to the general population.
+Healthcare is one of the most important industries in the world, and healthcare providers are highly respected.
+Not many people have the knowledge, training, or capability to do such complex research, and to communicate this research to the general population in a compelling way.

-In general, it takes a special type of person to work in the field of nursing, where long hours are required, high levels of intelligence are needed, and strong people skills are essential.
-While the job is demanding, becoming a genetics nurse can be a very rewarding career.
-Families and individuals rely on genetics nurses to deliver life-changing information and support them through their medical journey.
+It takes a special type of person to work in the field of nursing, where long hours are required, high levels of intelligence are needed, and strong people skills are essential.
+While the job is demanding, becoming a genetics nurse can be a very rewarding career choice.
+Families and individuals rely on genetics nurses to deliver life-changing information and support them through their medical journeys.

 The first step in becoming a genetics nurse, and experiencing the reward of helping others, is to obtain the proper education.
-Maryville University offers an online RN to BSN program, which is an excellent choice for registered nurses who wish to receive their bachelor of science in nursing online.
+Maryville University offers an online RN to BSN program that is an excellent choice for registered nurses who wish to receive their Bachelor of Science in Nursing online.
 Whether you’re a registered nurse or just beginning your nursing career, take the next step in your education today and get closer to your career goals.